Donald Trump Says Mail-In Voting Is ‘Biggest Risk’ To His Reelection

 The results were similar to a CNN poll released a few weeks back that showed the president trailing Joe Biden by 14 points.
 The Trump campaign filed a suit against CNN claiming bias as a result of that poll.

-Despite his popularity struggles the president told Isenstadt he believed Senate Republicans should think twice before abandoning him.
-The GOP’s hold on the majority in the US Senate is also thought to be very tenuous and there have been some rumors senators could split from the White House.
+Despite his popularity struggles, the president told Isenstadt that he believed Senate Republicans should think twice before abandoning him.
+The GOP’s hold on the majority in the U.S. Senate is also thought to be very tenuous, and there have been rumors that some senators could split from the White House.

 “If they don’t embrace, they’re going to lose, because, you know, I have a very hard base.
 I have the strongest base people have ever seen,” said Trump.